Judge needs more time for thorny issues in Flint water case - WTMJ

 Associated Press

-As a District Court judge, Crawford said he doesn’t know if he can make a decision about the work of a Circuit Court judge who served as a one-man grand jury and returned an indictment against Rick Snyder.
+Crawford said he doesn’t know if he can make a decision about the work of a judge in a Circuit Court who served as a one-man grand jury and returned an indictment against Rick Snyder.

 “Don’t remember that in law school.
 Don’t remember that on the bar exam, either. … This is all new to me,” Crawford said.